 An introduction provides the United Nations' overall context and underscores major areas and priorities found in the Cooperation Framework.
 It also conveys the benefits that an integrated communications capability will bring to the UN system.
-To optimize the use of communication products, UNCTs are encouraged to create a central repository of photos, videos, logos and official communications materials.
+To optimize the use of communication products, UNCTs are encouraged to share their assets and can create a central repository of photos, videos, logos and official communications materials.
 The pooling of production efforts will reduce associated costs and ensure better visibility of the materials.

-- Describes what the UN does and stands for in the country, building on the Common Country Analysis and the Cooperation Framework. - Underscores major areas and priorities found in the Cooperation Framework (the WHY of the communications strategy/Why you are communicating/ Which issues you are addressing). - Conveys the benefits that an integrated communications capability will bring to the UN system.
+- Describes what the UN does and stands for in the country, building on the Common Country Analysis and the Cooperation Framework. - First, identify the needs and challenges in the country, and then the expected results and impact.
+Underscores major areas and priorities found in the Cooperation Framework (the WHY of the communications strategy/Why you are communicating/ Which issues you are addressing). - Conveys the benefits that an integrated communications capability will bring to the UN system.